Orlando | Tampa | Charlotte

 In conceptualizing the project, Interstruct Design took cues from the tavern’s namesake, Walter Phillips, and the 1930s heyday of the citrus industry, showcasing the building’s history in the expansive space and exposed ceilings, while using design features like tiles and woodwork to create smaller seating and mood sections without minimizing the expansive warehouse feel.

-Photos by Chad Byerly
+Photos by Seamus Payne

-Learn more about Interstruct’s impact on Orlando’s hospitality scene:
+Learn more about Interstruct’s impact on Orlando’s hospitality scene.

 Restaurants are a pivotal element in what defines a city, and thoughtful restaurant design is one of the reasons Orlando was named Best Foodie City in America in 2023.